-- Fill a jar halfway with dried mushrooms.
+- Fill a quart-sized glass jar halfway with dried mushrooms.

-- Fill jar with alcohol, making sure that it completely covers the mushrooms, but leave about a ½ inch space at the top of the jar.
+- Fill jar with alcohol, making sure it completely covers the mushrooms, but leave about a 1/2-inch space at the top of the jar.
 Place parchment paper between jar and lid to prevent the alcohol from corroding the lid.

-- Let it sit for a month.
+- Let jar sit on the counter for a month.
 Shake daily.

-- Next, make a water extract by bringing a half gallon of water to a simmer in a stock pot.
+- Bring half a gallon of water to a simmer in a stock pot.
 Add the mushrooms from the alcohol extract to the simmering water.

 - Simmer the mushrooms for about 2 hours, until the water has reduced to approximately 8-16 ounces.
 Make sure to keep an eye on the water level, as you don’t want it to completely evaporate.
 You may need to add water to the stock pot throughout the process.

 - Strain and compost the mushrooms using a funnel and cheesecloth, reserving the mushroom-infused water.
 This is your water extract.

-The final product is your mushroom double extract!
-The alcohol percentage should be somewhere between 25-35%, making it shelf stable.
+- The alcohol percentage should be somewhere between 25% and 35%, making the double extraction shelf stable.